Wedding Reception Dead Air Prevention: Transitions That Keep Guests Engaged (Salt Lake City Guide)

 The 6 transition points where receptions usually stall

-1) Cocktail hour → grand entrance
+1) Cocktail hour → Grand entrance

 Confirm lineup order and song cues early, coordinate with photo/video, then start immediately when announced.

-2) Dinner service → toasts
+2) Dinner service → Toasts

 Keep light background music running, pre-position speakers, and start toasts with one clear MC cue.

-3) Toasts → special dances
+3) Toasts → Special dances

 Go directly into the first dance without a gap, with photographer position and songs pre-confirmed.

-4) Special dances → open dancing
+4) Special dances → Open dancing

 Use a high-confidence opener and keep the first three tracks familiar and upbeat to lock in momentum.

-5) Open dancing → cake/formal interruption
+5) Open dancing → Cake/formal interruption

 Give a one-song warning, run a concise announcement, and restart dancing with a proven crowd song.

-6) Last dance → sendoff
+6) Last dance → Sendoff

 Coordinate exit logistics ahead of time and keep sendoff setup short so the ending feels intentional.